How Local Building Codes Affect ADA Bathroom Installations in Oregon and Washington

 • Higher Energy Bills: An improperly installed furnace operates less efficiently, consuming more energy to heat your home.
 This inefficiency can result in higher energy bills, negating any initial savings from skipping professional installation.

 • Frequent Repairs: Incorrect installation increases the likelihood of frequent breakdowns.
 Minor issues, if unresolved, can escalate into major problems requiring costly repairs.
-Over time, these furnace repair costs can add up, making DIY installation an expensive endeavor in the long run.
+Over time, these Furnace Repair costs can add up, making DIY installation an expensive endeavor in the long run.

 • Shortened Lifespan: A poorly installed furnace may not function optimally, leading to accelerated wear and tear.
 This premature deterioration can shorten the furnace’s lifespan, forcing you to replace it sooner than necessary.